MicrosoftLearning/mslearn-ai-studio/Instructions/Exercises/02-model-catalog-evaluation.md

 Now let's use the model leaderboard and side-by-side comparison features to compare models visually.

 1. Use the back arrow (**&larr;**) to return to the model catalog.
 1. In the **Model leaderboards** section, review the top models ranked by quality, safety, cost, and performance.
-Select **Browse leaderboards** to explore the full suite of leaderboards.
+Select **Go to leaderboard** to explore the full suite of leaderboards.
 1. On the leaderboard page, review the **Quality** leaderboard to see which models score highest for AI quality metrics.
-1. Use the trade-off charts to compare models on multiple dimensions.
-Select the **Quality vs. Cost** tab to see how model quality relates to estimated cost.
+1. Scroll down to use the trade-off charts to compare models on multiple dimensions.
+Select the **Estimated cost** from the dropdown to see how model quality relates to estimated cost.
 Note where gpt-4.1, gpt-4o-mini, and Phi-4-reasoning fall on the chart.
-1. Select the **Quality vs. Safety** tab to see how quality relates to safety scores.
+1. Select the **Safety** from the dropdown to see how quality relates to safety scores.
-1. Return to the model catalog and select two or three models by checking the boxes next to their names (select **gpt-4.1**, **gpt-4o-mini**, and **Phi-4-reasoning**).
+1. In the table just above the trade-off charts, you can compare benchmarks.
+Select a few models (such as **gpt-4.1**, **gpt-4o-mini**, and **Phi-4-reasoning**).
-1. Select **Compare** to open the side-by-side comparison view.
+1. Select **Compare models** to open the side-by-side comparison view.
-1. Review the comparison across the following tabs:
+1. Review the comparison across the following data:
     - **Performance benchmarks**: Quality, safety, and throughput scores
-    - **Model details**: Context window, training data, and supported languages
+    - **Model details**: Context window, training date, and supported languages
-    - **Feature support**: Capabilities like function calling, structured output, and vision
+    - **Supported features**: Capabilities like function calling, structured output, and vision

     Based on the benchmarks and comparison, consider the trade-offs between quality, cost, and capabilities across these models.